-I’m by the beach, enjoying my morning coffee & this lovely breeze & the 90s music that is playing.
-At the moment, my friends aren’t here so I’m enjoying my time alone.
-I scrolled on my phone and wrote for a bit on my notebook.
+I’m at the beach, enjoying my morning coffee, a lovely breeze, and the 90s music.
+My friends aren’t at home getting ready, so I’m enjoying my time alone.
+I scrolled a bit on my phone and wrote in my notebook.

-And the elderly (seemingly) couple next to me.
-They seemed to be enjoying the moment as well, especially each others company and the conversation.
+And then, I spotted the elderly couple next to me.
+They seemed to be enjoying the moment as well, especially their conversation and each other’s company.

-I had a bittersweet realization regarding the elderly couple next to me though.
+I had a bittersweet realization regarding the elderly couple next to me.

-There is so much you can learn from people who’ve been doing this unbelievable thing called life for way longer than you have.
-You can ask them so many questions and they probably don’t need to answer with a hypothetical “if that happened to me, I would…” because that has happened to them.
+There’s so much we can learn from people who’ve been doing this unbelievable thing called life, way longer than we have.
+So many questions we could ask, and they probably wouldn’t have to resort to hypothetical “If that happened to me” answers, because it probably has happened to them.

-They’ve seen war and famine and dictatorship.
-They’ve experienced loss.
-They can advise you on what your 20s are for, 30s, 40s, 50s, 60s, 70s, 80s.
-Some have been in their field of work for 30 years.
-Some have been married for 50 years.
+Older people have witnessed war and famine and dictatorship.
+They’ve experienced true loss.
+They can advise us about our 20s, 30s, 40s, 50s, 60s, 70s.
+Some elderly people have been working for 30+ years, some married for 50 years.

-Unfortunately, despite their wisdom, they’re the most sexist, racist, everything-phobic, close minded people, filled to the brim with prejudices and bitterness and anger.
+Unfortunately, despite their wisdom, they’re the most sexist, racist, everything-phobic close-minded people, filled to the brim with prejudices, bitterness and anger.

-*I know you can fall in love with your friends and work and life, but there’s a romantic connotation to it and you know it.
-Btw aromantics are people whose anaconda don’t want none, period.
+*I know you can fall in love with your friends and work and life, but there’s a romantic connotation to it, you know it.
+Aromantics are people whose anaconda don’t want none, period.
 Not sexually speaking (those are asexuals), just romantically.
 Who would’ve guessed people have lives outside their relationships?!